jlewis-89/Milestone-Project-3/README.md

 ## Developer Goals

 ## Tools & Technologies Used
+### Software
+Figma
+DALL.E 3
+VS-Code
+### Frameworks
+Materialize Framework
+Flask Framework
+###Languages
+HTML / CSS / JS / Python

 ## Design

 ### UI
-Wireframes
+#### Wireframes
-Navigation
+#### Navigation
+- Navbar takedn from the Materialize CSS framework
-Imagery
+#### Imagery
+- Logo imagery created by DALL.E 3 and the edited with MS Photo Editor
-Typography
+#### Typography
+- Montserrat is a versatile and modern font with good readibility
+- Roboto is a clean and widely used font that complements Montserrat well
-Colour scheme - WebAIM Accessibility
+#### Colour scheme - WebAIM Accessibility
+- Navy Blue #001F3F - This colour represents trust and professionalism
+- Teal #39CCCC - Adds a fresh and approachable tone

 ### UX
 As a user I want to ...